Sitecore/Sitecore-Azure-Quickstart-Templates/SXA Storefront 1.2/README.md

 This template deploys the SXA Storefront module into a Sitecore XP Environment.
 SXA Storefront requires Sitecore XC and SXA modules.

-SXA Storefront 1.2 is compatible with Sitecore XP 9.0.2 and Sitecore XC 9.0.2.
+SXA Storefront 1.2 is compatible with: Sitecore XP 9.0.2, Sitecore XC 9.0.2, SXA 1.7.1.

 ## Parameters